What are Tangible Assets?

 Importance of Net Tangible Assets

-- It helps to find out if the market share price of a company is overvalued or undervalued.
+- Determining this value helps to find out if the market share price of a company is overvalued or undervalued.
 One way this can be done is by comparing the value of net tangible assets per share to that of the current share price of the company.

 - A high net tangible assets value can serve as a cushion against uncertainty that can take place in the market and help to support a company’s stock price.

-Thanks for reading the CFI guide to tangible assets.
-Check out the following free resources to learn more.
+Thanks for reading this CFI guide to assets.
+Check out the following free CFI resources to learn more.